apache/spark/docs/running-on-kubernetes.md

 $ ./bin/docker-image-tool.sh -r <repo> -t my-tag build
 $ ./bin/docker-image-tool.sh -r <repo> -t my-tag push
 ```
+This will build using the projects provided default `Dockerfiles`.
+To see more options available for customising the behaviour of this tool, including providing custom `Dockerfiles`, please run with the `-h` flag.

 By default `bin/docker-image-tool.sh` builds docker image for running JVM jobs.
 You need to opt-in to build additional
 language binding docker images.